-Students admitted to the GW Nursing BSN program are allowed no more than six semesters, including summer, to complete all degree requirements and graduate.
+Students admitted to the GW Nursing BSN program are expected to complete all program requirements and graduate in four semesters, including summer sessions, from the point of matriculation.
+If a student falls out of progression because of a course failure or course withdrawal, the student will have a total of six semesters to complete all degree requirements and graduate.
 If the student does not graduate within six semesters, they are subject to academic dismissal from the program.
-The time limit does not apply to students on approved LOAs and/or those who are deployed for military duty.

-Students admitted to a GW Nursing MSN program are allowed no more than four and a half years (13 semesters, including summer) from the point of matriculation to complete all degree requirements and graduate.
-Students admitted to the GW Nursing APRN Certificate Program are allowed no more than two and a half years (eight semesters, including summer) to complete the AGACNP, AGPCNP or FNP Certificate; and three years (six semesters, including summer) to complete the PHMNP certificate.
 These time limits do not apply to students on approved LOAs and/or those who are deployed for military duty.

-Students admitted to a GW Nursing DNP program who entered through the post-BSN to DNP pathway are allowed no more than seven years (21 semesters, including summer) from the point of matriculation to complete all degree requirements and graduate.
-Students who entered through the post-MSN to DNP pathway are allowed no more than five years (15 semesters, including summer) from the point of matriculation to complete all degree requirements and graduate.
+Students admitted to a GW Nursing MSN program are allowed no more than four and a half years (thirteen semesters, including summer sessions) from the point of matriculation to complete all degree requirements and graduate.
+Students admitted to the GW Nursing APRN Certificate Program are allowed no more than two and a half years (eight semesters, including summer sessions) to complete the AGPCNP or FNP Certificate; and three years (six semesters, including summer sessions) to complete the AGACNP or PHMNP certificate.
 These time limits do not apply to students on approved LOAs and/or those who are deployed for military duty.

+Students admitted to a GW Nursing DNP program who entered through the post-BSN to DNP pathway are allowed no more than seven years (twenty-one semesters, including summer sessions) from the point of matriculation to complete all degree requirements and graduate.
+Students who entered through the post-MSN to DNP pathway are allowed no more than five years (fifteen semesters, including summer sessions) from the point of matriculation to complete all degree requirements and graduate.
+These time limits do not apply to students on approved LOAs and/or those who are deployed for military duty.

-Students admitted to the GW Nursing PhD program must have their doctoral dissertation written and defended within seven years (21 semesters, including summer) from the point of matriculation.
+Students admitted to the GW Nursing PhD program must have their doctoral dissertation written and defended within seven years (21 semesters, including summer sessions) from the point of matriculation.
 Exceptions to the seven-year limit are rarely given and only with compelling evidence that the student has made all practical efforts to complete within seven years.
-A student must be admitted to candidacy, which follows a successful PhD dissertation defense, within four years (12 semesters, including summer) after matriculation in the PhD program and at least one academic year before the date on which the degree is to be conferred.
-The student must complete all program requirements within three years (9 semesters, including summer) following admission to candidacy.
-If it becomes apparent that a student will not complete all degree requirements and graduate within the time allowed, the student can petition GW Nursing for an extension of time to complete their degree.
-To request an extension of time, students must complete a Request for Policy Exception (https://nursing.gwu.edu/forms/) form and submit the form to their associate dean for the program for review.
+A student must be admitted to candidacy, which follows a successful PhD dissertation defense, within four years (twelve semesters, including summer sessions) after matriculation in the PhD program and at least one academic year before the date on which the degree is to be conferred.
+The student must complete all program requirements within three years (nine semesters, including summer sessions) following admission to candidacy.

+If it becomes apparent that a student will not complete all degree requirements and graduate within the time allowed, the student may petition GW Nursing for an extension of time to complete their degree.
+To request an extension of time, students must complete a Request for Policy Exception (https://nursing.gwu.edu/forms/) form and submit the form to their program dean for review.
 If the request is approved, the student must maintain appropriate registration during the authorized period of the extension.
-A leave of absence is not permitted during the approved extension period.
+An LOA is not permitted during the approved extension period.